Max Weber: Ancient Judaism

 In Ancient Judaism, Weber attempted to explain the factors that resulted in the early differences between Eastern and Western religiosity.
 He contrasted the inner-worldly asceticism developed by Western Christianity with the mystical contemplation that developed in India.
 Weber noted that some aspects of Christianity sought to conquer and change the world, rather than withdraw from its imperfections.
 This fundamental characteristic of Christianity originally stemmed from ancient Jewish prophecy.
-Weber classified the Jewish people as having been a pariah people, which meant that they were separated from the society that contained them.
+Weber classified the Jewish people as having been a pariah people, meaning that they were separated from the society that contained them.
 He examined the ancient Jewish people's origins and social structures.
 In his view, the Israelites maintained order through a covenant with the war god Yahweh and the practice of warrior asceticism.
 Under Solomon, that changed into a more organised and law-based society than the old confederation was.
 Religiously, the priests replaced the previous charismatic religious leaders.
 Weber thought that Elijah was the first prophet to have risen from the shepherds.
 Elijah promulgated political prophecies and opposed the monarchy.

 Theodicy

 Weber used the concept of theodicy in his interpretation of theology and religion throughout his corpus.
 This involved both his scholarly and personal interests in the subject.
-It was central to his conception of humanity, which he interpreted as having a connection with finding meaning.
+It was central to his conception of humanity, which he interpreted as being connected with finding meaning.
+Weber's personal perspective on religion was that he was "unmusical religiously", but "neither antireligious nor irreligious".
 Theodicy was a popular subject of study amongst German scholars who sought to determine how a world created by an omnibenevolent and omnipotent being can contain suffering.
 As part of this tradition, Weber was careful in his study of the subject.
 Rather than interpreting it through a theological or ethical lens, he interpreted it through a social one.
 Furthermore, he incorporated Friedrich Nietzsche's concept of ressentiment into his discussion of the topic.
 However, Weber disagreed with Nietzsche's emotional discussion of ressentiment and his interpretation of it as a Judaism-derived expression of slave morality.

-Weber divided theodicy into three main types:
+Weber divided theodicy into dualism, the belief that a Manichean divine struggle caused misfortune; karma, the belief that misfortune was karmic; and predestination, the belief that only a chosen few will be saved from damnation.